Table of contents

 C. The bulk of items that don’t earn much (due to low sales and/or prices)

 Pay particular attention to your A inventory, because mistakes in that category can cost a lot of money.
 The C items require less of your attention.
-This exercise gives you a framework for prioritising your focus and energy.
+This exercise gives you a framework for prioritizing your focus and energy.

 Use your sales records to figure out what’s hot and what’s not.
 As time goes by, break sales down into daily, monthly, and quarterly reports so you can spot patterns.
 Use that as a guideline for placing your orders.
 You can overlay considerations like promotions, economic conditions, holidays and so on – but use past experience as a basis.